-Medical preparedness will be based on the assessment of bio-threat and the capabilities tohandle, detectand characterize the microorganism.
-Specific preparedness wi linclude pre-immunisation of hospital staff and first responders who may come in contact with thos eexposed to anthrax, small poxo rother agents.
-It further relates to activities formanagement of diseases caused by biological agents, EMR, quick evacuation of casualties, well-rehearsed hospital DM plans, training of doctors and paramedics and upgradation of medical infrastructure at various levels which will reduce morbidity and mortality.
-Medical preparedness will also entail specialized acilities including chains of laboratories supported by skilled human resource for collection and dispatch of samples.
-The major aspects of medical preparedness are e.g. Hospital DM Plan
+Medical preparedness will be based on the assessment of bio-threat and the capabilities tohandle, detectand characterize themicroorganism.
+Specific prepared nesswilinclude pre-immunisation of hospital staff and first responders contact who may come in with those exposed to anthrax, small poxor other agents.
+It further relates to activities for management of diseases caused by biological agents, EMR, quick evacuation of casualties, well-rehearsed DM plans, training of doctors and paramedics and ofmedicalinfrastructureatvariouslevelswhichwillreducemorbidityandmortality.
+Medicalprepared nesswillalsoentaillspecialisedacilitiesincludingchainsoflaboratoriessupported skilled bγ resource for collection and dispatch samples.
+The majoraspectsofmedicalpreparedness are e.g.HospitalDMPlan